yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Board_Port/U-Boot.rst

-you work with the different source and header files take note of how certain statements are wrapped in ``#ifdef CONFIG_SPL ... #endif`` statement preprocessor macros, which means the included sections are only applicable and get build when SPL is being build.
+you work with the different source and header files take note of how certain statements are wrapped in ``#ifdef CONFIG_SPL ... #endif`` statement preprocessor macros, which means the included sections are only applicable and get build when SPL is being built.
 Similarly, when you encounter config symbols that start with ``CONFIG_SPL_*`` either in the `Kconfig
 <https://gitlab.denx.de/u-boot/u-boot/-/blob/master/doc/README.kconfig>`_ tool
 (meaning, ``make [...] menuconfig``), in actual **Kconfig** files (in which